ayubali/javainterviewprogramwithsolution/project_and_code_guidelines.md

     ...
 }
 ```
-o Every class and nontrivial public method you write must contain a Javadoc comment with at least one sentence describing what the class or method does.
+- Every class and nontrivial public method you write must contain a Javadoc comment with at least one sentence describing what the class or method does.
 This sentence should start with a third person descriptive verb.
 ```java
  /**
  * Constructs a new String by converting the specified array of